Last Updated on October 30, 2021

 Hendersonville (and Henderson County Neighbors)

 Hendersonville is the biggest town in Henderson County, known for great wineries (and breweries), amazing apple orchards, and late summer’s Apple Festival (and apple picking, too!).
-We love walking around its downtown but also the fun things to do nearby.
+We love walking around its downtown, eating at its great restaurants, and also, exploring the fun things to do nearby.

 Jump Off Rock is one of them, about 15 minutes outside Hendersonville in Laurel Park.
 From this easy-to-reach overlook, you can enjoy epic views of the valley below, a picnic, a sunset, or a romantic date.